momonala/deeptesla/readme.md

 <img src="images/SVD_compare.png" width="1200" alt="raw" />

 This background removal looks analgous to the output of the 1st layer of [MIT's example network](http://selfdrivingcars.mit.edu/deeptesla/), hinting that SVD could be a good preprocessing method for offloading work from training the neural network.
+The SVD low-rank approximation also highlights the great amount of redundancy from frame-to-frame, which is not immediately obvious from a human filter out conciously (kinda interesting, eh?).
 This pipeline of low rank approximation and background removal was applied for all video streams.
 To generate a single image per video stream, the low rank matrix was sorted along the time axis and the median frame vector was extracted, so that it did not contain outliers of any pixel of the image frame.
 A single low rank image was then saved for each video stream, which will be used for image preprocessing.

 <img src="images/sorted_lowrank.png" width="800" alt="raw" />